cionx/solutions-structure-and-interpretation-of-computer-programs/2_building_abstractions_with_data/2.5_systems_with_generic_operations/exercise_2.77.md

 the expression `(magnitude z)` is evaluated to `(apply-generic 'magnitude z)`.
 The procedure `apply-generic` then looks up the procedure that is specified under the symbol `'magnitude` for the input signature `('complex)`.
 However, as noted above, the only procedures registered under `'magnitude` are those for the input signatures `('rectangular)` and `('polar)`.
-Consequently, `apply-generic` triggers an error, whiche reports to us that no suitable procedure could be found.
+Consequently, `apply-generic` triggers an error that reports to us that no suitable procedure could be found.

 To fix this problem, we need to register a procedure for `'magnitude` for the type `'complex`.
 That is, we need a procedure that computes the magnitude of `⟨content⟩` in `('complex ⟨content⟩)`.
-This `⟨content⟩` is either of type `'rectangular` or `'polar`, and the procedure `magnitude` can thankfully already deal with those types.
+This `⟨content⟩` is either of type `'rectangular` or `'polar`, and the generic procedure `magnitude` can thankfully already deal with those types.
 We hence add the following registration:
 ```scheme
 (put 'magnitude ('complex) magnitude)